bwInfoSec/greenbone-xml-tools/README.md

 ## Content

 - **[greenbone_parser.py](greenbone_parser.py)**: A parser that extracts the useful information from a greenbone XML scan report.
 That result can be saved as JSON to further process the data.
-Usually the extracted JSON is minimum a order of magnitude smaller than the original XML which is also beneficial.
+Usually the extracted JSON is minimum an order of magnitude smaller than the original XML which is also beneficial.
 Have a look into the codes `__main__` for a usage example.

 ## Licensing